Registering an Event

 - The sponsoring organization may conduct a raffle (or any other game of chance) no more than twice a year.
 Total gross sales for all raffles conducted during the school year may not exceed $5,000.

-- detailed report of how the net proceeds from the raffle were spent, list of winners.
+- detailed report of how the net proceeds from the raffle were spent, and

-- These records must be kept for at least three years from the date of the raffle.
+These records must be kept for at least three years from the date of the raffle.

-- Only two blood drives may be scheduled per semester with an 8 week period between each (subject to facility availability and approval).
+- Only two blood drives may be scheduled per semester with an 8-week period between each (subject to facility availability and approval).